LucidtechAI/las-docs/getting-started/dev/java.md

 ## Make a prediction on a document

 Suppose we wish to run inference on a document using one of the available models.
+(TTNote: Also for consistency with CLI, consider if a `list` (or in this case `listModel`) is needed first and whether the description should be updated to match.)

 ```java
 public void createPrediction() throws IOException, APIException, MissingAccessTokenException {